Pay Transparency and Gender Equality: Impact on the gender pay gap

-To study the overall effect of this government mandate on the outcomes of interest, we use of several sources of data, including individual-level data on pay and occupational outcomes, firm-level data on labor productivity, job vacancies and stock prices.
-Here we first introduce the data used to measure employees' outcomes.
-For this, we rely on the Annual Survey of Hours and Earnings (ASHE), an employer survey covering 1 percent of the UK workforce, conducted every year, and designed to be representative of the employee population.\footnote{Office for National Statistics.
-(2019).
-Annual Survey of Hours and Earnings, 1997-2019: Secure Access. [data collection].
-14th Edition.
+To study the impact of the policy on the gender pay gap, we use the Annual Survey of Hours and Earnings (ASHE).
+ASHE is an employer survey covering 1 percent of the UK workforce that is conducted every year and is designed to be representative of the employee population.\footnote{Office for National Statistics (2022).
+Annual Survey of Hours and Earnings, 1997-2021: Secure Access. [data collection].
+20th Edition.
 UK Data Service.
-SN: 6689, http://doi.org/10.5255/UKDA-SN-6689-13.} The ASHE sample is drawn from National Insurance records for working individuals, and their respective employers are required by law to complete the survey.
-Specifically, ASHE asks employers to report data on wages, paid hours of work, tenure in the firm, and pensions arrangements for the selected employees, all of which are measured in April.
-Other variables relating to age, occupation and industrial classification are also available.
+SN: 6689, DOI: 10.5255/UKDA-SN-6689-19.} The ASHE sample is drawn from National Insurance records for working individuals, and the selected workers' employers are required by law to complete the survey.
+Specifically, ASHE asks employers to report data on gender, pay, hours, and tenure for the selected employees, using a snapshot in April each year.
+Information on age, occupation, and industrial classification is also available.
 Once workers enter the survey, they are followed even when changing employer, though individuals are not observed when unemployed or out of the labor force.
 In practice, ASHE is an unbalanced panel data set at the employee level.
-Importantly, it also provides the number of employees in a firm and year, the crucial information to define the treatment status in our identification strategy.\footnote{If none of the employees of a firm is interviewed in ASHE in the year used to define the treatment status, we cannot assign a treatment status to this firm and need to exclude it from the estimation sample.
-To recover the information on the number of employees for these firms, which represent 25 percent of our sample, we use the Business Structure Database.
-However, in section \ref{robust} we show that our results are not affected if these firms are excluded from the estimation sample.}